Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiMo-V2-Pro is the reasoning model in the pair, while MiniMax M2.7 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 MiMo-V2-Pro gives you the larger context window at 1M, compared with 200K for MiniMax M2.7.

 MiMo-V2-Pro has the edge for coding in this comparison, averaging 78 versus 53.7.
-MiniMax M2.7 stays close enough that the answer can still flip depending on your workload.
+Inside this category, AA-SciCode is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.